SabaLamea/Teeth-prediction/README.md

 ---

 **This project performs teeth image classification using two approaches:**
--A Custom CNN model built from scratch
+-A Custom CNN model built from scratch\n
 -A fine-tuned VGG16 model (transfer learning)
 It also includes a Streamlit app to deploy the model for real-time predictions from uploaded images.